Exercise routine for a super strong 60 year old

 Before starting a fat burning, muscle gaining program, you should assess your metabolic health.
 It’s as simple as taking your temperature.
 Body temperature reflects your state of metabolic health.
 Your average daytime temperature if you’re healthy is 98.6 degrees.
 If your average temperature is lower (97 degree range), then you probably have a lower than optimal metabolic state.

-If your temperature is in the 96 degree range your metabolism may be reduced by 30-50% and needs attention!
+Thus, if your temperature is in the 96 degree range your metabolism may be reduced by 30-50% and needs attention!
 A lower temperature is usually a factor of thyroid function whereas a wide variability in your temperature is usually the result of a fatigued adrenal system.

-Low metabolic energy can de-rail an exercise program after 50 and it’s important to get your body to 98.6 degrees and keep it there.
+In addition, low metabolic energy can de-rail an exercise program after 50 and it’s important to get your body to 98.6 degrees and keep it there.
 Dr. Rind’s metabolic health site provides an excellent source for tips on tracking your temperature, recognizing the symptoms of low metabolic energy, and providing advice to restore your metabolic energy.

 You can fix your metabolism by increasing your food intake by 300-500 calories over maintenance level.
 Really boost your carbohydrate intake too.